 Exercise Your Passion for the Health Sciences

 If you are motivated to empower others through restoring physiological health or promoting overall wellness, a Bachelor of Science in Exercise Science from Michigan Tech will provide you with a strong scientific basis for developing an eye toward disease and injury prevention.
+There is a critical need for health care providers trained to help people manage chronic conditions and address lifestyle-related epidemics, such as obesity, diabetes, heart disease, and cancer.
+The professionals on the front lines of advancing preventative care include physical therapists, chiropractors, physicians, and personal trainers.

 As an exercise science major, you will attain exceptional preparation for any health or allied health career pathway.
 Our versatile degree supports a wide range of professional interests—from coaching people in achieving their individual fitness, nutritional, or athletic goals; to rehabilitating patients with injuries or physical conditions; to treating and preventing disease through traditional or alternative medicine; and many other career aspirations.